wenpeishao/cs537/p2/READNE.md

 5. `getlastcat.c`: Created a new user program to test the syscall.
 6. `Makefile`: Added `getlastcat` to the `UPROGS` list.
 7. `usys.S`: Added the syscall assembly code for getlastcat.
 8. `sysfile.c`: Modify sys_open syscall funcation and add last_cat_filename extern char [] in order to record last time which file cat was call.
+Also Modify sys_exec syscall in order to put "No args were passed" when cat 0 was called.
 9. `user.h`: Added the prototype for `getlastcat` user program.

 ## PS